At the core of the Alumnae Association's network is a unique and dedicated group of volunteers.

 Plan your class activities for reunion weekend.
 The president of the class appoints a reunion chair who then recruits a committee.
 Volunteers organize the class socials, dinner, picnic, and other class-specific events.
 To find out how you can volunteer for your reunion committee, contact your class president.

 Focus their efforts in their home area - keeping alumnae connected around the world.
 Club volunteers help plan local events such as luncheons, lectures, museum tours, and book groups.
 Clubs also assist the Office of Admission by organizing prospective and admitted student events.
 To find out how you can become a club volunteer, contact your local club president.

 help keep alumnae connected based on a shared interest or affinity.
 Volunteers may be part of an informal group committee or a member of a formal board of officers.
 To find out how you can volunteer for a group, contact the Alumnae Association.

 Alumnae Admission Representatives (AARs)

 Work with their local club and the Office of Admission to extend the reach of Wellesley College to a larger number of prospective students than can be reached solely through the efforts of the admission staff.
 AARs make school visits, attend college fairs, invite prospective students to meet local alumnae and current students, and interview applicants to the College.
 To find out how you can become an AAR, contact the Office of Admission.

 Already a Volunteer?

-We have posted a number of volunteer resources on this site - from handbooks, to training presentations, to how-to guides.
+We are pleased to share our new online BLUEprint toolkits.
+These role-specific toolkits are designed to be an easy one-stop resource for our volunteers and include helpful timelines, role responsibilities, and testimonials.
 Please use these resources to help answer questions or while planning your next event.
 These resources will prove to be extremely helpful whether you are requesting an alumnae list, looking for new ideas, or need a refresher.

 Remember that we are as close as your telephone or computer.
 Please feel free to contact us with your thoughts or questions.